Imatic-IT/imatic-mantis-issue-autocomplete/README.md

 - search_issue_limit: The maximum number of issues to be searched and displayed.
 - exclude_view_states: Defines which issue states will be excluded from the search.
 - autocomplete_issue_window_settings: Settings for the modal window that displays the searched issues (width, height, background).
+- searchInputNames: Input field names that will be used for searching.
+- fieldSeparator: A character or icon used to visually separate fields in the search results.
+This separator will appear between the fields, making it easier for users to distinguish between different pieces of information.
+For example, using an arrow icon (e.g., `&#x276F;`) can enhance the readability of the displayed results by clearly indicating the relationship between the fields.
+- searchByFields: A configuration option that determines which fields will be included in the search criteria when querying the database.
+You can specify whether to enable searching by the following fields:
+    - id: If set to `true`, the plugin will search for issues by their unique identifier.
+    - description: If set to `true`, the plugin will search within the issue descriptions.
+    - additional_information: If set to `true`, the plugin will also include any additional information fields in the search criteria.
+- submitOnSelect: If set to true, allows immediate form submission upon selecting an issue.

+## Additional Features

+- **Search by Issue Number**: The plugin allows users to search for issues not only by their summary but also by their unique issue number.
+This includes support for formats with leading zeros, ensuring that all relevant issues can be easily found.

+- **Project Grouping**: When displaying search results, the plugin groups issues by the current project first.
+This means that if you are currently working within a specific project, any relevant issues from that project will be prioritized in the results.
+After grouping by the current project, the remaining issues are then organized by their respective project names.

+- **Sorting by Issue Status**: Within each project grouping, issues are sorted by their status.

 ## Installation
 - Copy all files from Imatic Mantis Issue Type Checker into the plugins/ImaticIssueAutocomplete directory.
 - In Mantis plugins page, install the plugin.

 ## Browser Requirements

 The plugin requires a modern browser that supports ES6 features.
 Ensure your browser is up-to-date to fully utilize the plugin's functionality.

+## Compatibility and Customization

+- **Database Compatibility**: This plugin has been tested primarily with PostgreSQL.
+The provided query for MySQL in the `plugins/ImaticIssueAutocomplete/pages/searchIssue.php` file may not function correctly and will need further testing and adjustments.

+- **Support for Other Databases**: Additional modifications are required to ensure compatibility with other database types.
+You can explore and implement necessary changes in the `buildFinalQuery()` method.

+If you have any questions or require further assistance, please feel free to contact us.